James Pratt and John Smith: Legacy

 A collection of contemporary documents, including petitions made on behalf of the men, and letters about their case are held by the United Kingdom National Archives.

-Both James Pratt and John Smith are central characters in the stage play Particular Disposition, written by Benjamin Fulk.
+Both Pratt and Smith are central characters in the stage play Particular Disposition, written by Benjamin Fulk.
 The song "45 George Street" by Bird in the Belly tells their story.

+The case of Pratt and Smith is the subject of the non-fiction book James and John: A True Story of Prejudice and Murder by Chris Bryant MP published in February 2024.

+In April 2024, Southwark Liberal Democrat councillor Victor Chamberlain proposed a rainbow plaque be unveiled on Blackfriars Road to commemorate Pratt and Smith.